Sustainability interventions in nursing wards

 Intervention

-Reduce the use of cellulose mats by only using them when necessary.
+Reduce the use of absorbent mats by only using them when necessary.

 Environmental impact

-Measured in CO₂ emissions, based on the reduction in the number of cellulose mats used.
+Measured in CO₂ emissions, based on the reduction in the number of absorbent mats used.

 Implementation approach

-• Refer to the approach for reducing the use of a product.
+• Look at the approach for reducing the use of a product.

-• In the implementation plan, describe possible alternatives and encourage awareness by, for example, storing cellulose mats less visibly than towels.
-Place a poster near the separate stock of cellulose mats with the message: “Do you really need me, or could you use a towel instead?”
+• In the implementation plan, describe possible alternatives and encourage awareness by, for example, storing absorbent mats less visibly than towels.
+Place a poster near the separate stock of absorbent mats with the message: “Note: only use absorbent pads to collect large amounts of moisture.”

 • Consult the step-by-step guide for more information on setting goals, implementation, and evaluation.

-This intervention is considered implemented when the set goal has been achieved, with fewer cellulose mats being used compared to before the implementation, and the difference in CO₂-equivalent (kg) has been calculated.
+This intervention is considered implemented when the set goal has been achieved, with fewer absorbent mats being used compared to before the implementation, and the difference in CO₂ equivalent (kg) has been calculated.

-The environmental impact of this intervention can be determined using purchasing data for the number of cellulose mats, see Measuring an intervention using purchasing data.
+The environmental impact of this intervention can be determined using purchasing data for the number of absorbent mats, see Measuring an intervention using purchasing data.

 Resources

-Click here for an example of avoiding (refuse) and reducing (reduce) cellulose mats at UMCG.
+Click gentleman for an example of avoiding (refuse) and reducing (reduce) cellulose mats at UMCG.

 Footnotes